 ‘Johnny Remember Me’ by John Leyton is a 1961 duet with the ghost of the singer’s drowned girlfriend.
 Her haunting voice is otherworldly.
 It’s a really beautiful song with a galloping beat and echoing vocals produced by my favorite knob-twiddler, the great Joe Meek – his first No. 1 production.

 One of the saddest and sappiest songs on the radio was ‘Honey’ by Bobby Goldsboro in 1968.
 A husband gazes at a large tree that his wife Honey planted as a seedling before she passed away.
-The orchestration swells as the song goes on and on with memories of her playing with puppies, crying over sad movies, Honey dying in the spring and missing her… This out-sold ‘Hey Jude’ worldwide that year!
+The orchestration swells as the song sadly goes on and on, with memories of her playing with puppies and crying over sad movies, Honey dies in the spring and he misses her… This out-sold ‘Hey Jude’ worldwide that year!
 It’s been hailed as both the best and worst song of the year, of the decade (and of all time), in the same way the New York Dolls were later voted Best New Group and Worst New Group of the year in the Creem Readers’ poll of 1973.

 ‘Bang Bang (My Baby Shot Me Down)’ is about a couple of kids playing the game Cowboys & Indians.
 They grow up to be doomed lovers.
 It was written by Sonny Bono and sung by Cher in 1966 on her solo album The Sonny Side of Cher.
 It was her first million-selling single as a solo artist.
 This was on the soundtrack for their failed film, Chastity.
 Cher did a rock re-make of this song for her Cher album (1987) featuring backing vocals by Jon Bon Jovi.
 Nancy Sinatra does a gorgeous moody, twangy cover version of this Sonny Bono song – which I like much better than the original hit version performed by Cher.